-The Magic Components Of Mom's Milk
+The Magic Components Of Breast Milk

-We've all heard how great breast milk is for our babies.
+We have all heard how great breast milk is for our babies.
 Breastfeeding has been proven to give the baby a whole slew of benefits.

 So what are the components of breastmilk that make this magic liquid work so well?